zephyrproject-rtos/zephyr/samples/net/coap_client/README.rst

 Overview
 ********

-A simple CoAP server showing how to retrieve information from a resource.
+A simple CoAP client showing how to retrieve information from a resource.

 This demo assumes that the platform of choice has networking support, some adjustments to the configuration may be needed.